hurshkarkhanis/moderate_states_of_america/README.md

 ## Interpretation

 Whether you lean left like me or right like some of my family members, every one can agree on the fact that broad-ly brushing each state into being blue or red is not the best way to understand our country.
 There are many liberals in conservative states, as there are conservatives in liberal states.
-Many of these blue-red divisions are more clearly see at the county level, since those in the same county tend to have similar views, while those in different parts of the same state might not.
+Many of these blue-red divisions are more clearly seen at the county level, since those in the same county tend to have similar views, while those in different parts of the same state might not.

 **I think being able to see the intricacies in our politics, shades of purple like the map, instead of just the polarities, blue or red, is a great first step to healing the divisions the last few elections have caused.**